Frozen Shoulder: Symptoms, Causes, & Treatment

-Frozen shoulder is a condition that cause pain and stiffness of the shoulder because of the inflammation in the capsule (lining) of the shoulder joint.
+Frozen shoulder is a condition that causes pain and stiffness of the shoulder because of the inflammation in the capsule (lining) of the shoulder joint.

-This condition commonly happen in women than in men, between the ages of 40-65.
+This condition commonly happens in women than in men, between the ages of 40-65.

 What Causes a Frozen Shoulder?

-In most cases, physical examination and patien’s history are enough to make a diagnosis.
-But X-rays or ultrasound can be done when the causes of painful shoulder is uncertain.
+In most cases, physical examination and patient’s history are enough to make a diagnosis.
+But X-rays or ultrasound can be done when the causes of the painful shoulder are uncertain.

-The symptoms of frozen shoulder can sometimes happen in three phases.
+The symptoms of a frozen shoulder can sometimes happen in three phases.

 - The freezing phase > Constant ache when doing particular movements, such as reaching out to the side.
 The stiffness might be unnoticeable at this phase.